 INC Instant Messaging Integration Channels

-There are currently two integration paths to route Instant Messages to Nimbus users: via Luware Interact or via WhatsApp.
+There are currently three integration channels to route Instant Messages to Nimbus users: via Luware Interact (Website embed widget), WhatsApp and SMS.

 | via Interact |